Is Fishing a Sport? Let’s End the Debate Once and For All

 Strategy Involved

 Anglers need to study weather, water conditions, and fish behavior to decide when, where, and how to fish.
-That kind of thinking makes it a mental sport as well.
+This strategic thinking mirrors technique-focused sports like golf, especially when players aim to become what is a scratch golfer

 Rules and Regulations